nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

  - Security server code (**reference data: 2.4**), which is chosen by the security server administrator and which has to be unique across all the security servers belonging to the same X-Road member.
  - Software token’s PIN (**reference data: 1.4**).
 The PIN will be used to protect the keys stored in the software token.
 The PIN must be stored in a secure place, because it will be no longer possible to use or recover the private keys in the token once the PIN has been lost.

-## 4.4 Central Server configuration
+## 4.4 Security Server registration
 After the Security Server sidecar it's configured, we need to register it in the central server, information about how to configure the Security Server sidecar on the central server can be found on the  [Security Server user guide.](https://github.com/nordic-institute/X-Road/blob/develop/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md#31-configuring-the-signing-key-and-certificate-for-the-security-server-owner)

 # 5 Back up and Restore
 Information of how to backup and restore the Security Server sidecar can be found on the [Security Server User guide](https://github.com/nordic-institute/X-Road/blob/develop/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md#13-back-up-and-restore).

-The Security Server sidecar stored its configuration on the local file system folder:
+The Security Server sidecar stores its configuration in the local file system folder:
 ```
 /etc/xroad/
 ```
-It is possible store this configuration outside the docker container using docker volumes.
-Adding a docker volume will allow to keep the configuration even if the container is removed and the possibility to use the same configuration in other docker containers.
+It is possible to store this configuration outside the docker container using docker volumes.
+Adding a docker volume will allow keeping the configuration even if the container is removed and makes it possible to use the same configuration in other docker containers.
 To add the docker volume, in the docker run command [docker run command](##2.6-Installation) add the docker volume parameter mapping to the config folder:
 ```
 docker run -v (custom-volume-name):/etc/xroad